lydiob7/project-template/documentation.md

 ### OtherGeneralTab

 This is a component that displays a some more information for the user.
-It has a "general", "contact" and "Other" cards with text fields.
+It has a "General" and "Media" cards with text fields.

 ```
 import OtherGeneralTab from 'components/profile/OtherGeneralTab';